RevenueCat/react-native-purchases/v4_to_v5_migration_guide.md

 #### Apple AdServices support
 New method for automatic collecting of attribution tokens on iOS and macOS using AdServices - `Purchases.enableAdServicesAttributionTokenCollection()`

-#### StoreKit 2 support
-This version of the SDK automatically uses StoreKit 2 APIs under the hood only for APIs that the RevenueCat team has determined work better than StoreKit 1.

 #### New types and cleaned up naming
 New types that wrap native types from Apple, Google and Amazon, and we cleaned up the naming of other types and methods for a more consistent experience.